mullerdavid/ctf_writeups/_learn/forensics24/Exercise1/README.md

 *Feel free to restart the machine anytime, it was just to trigger the malware properly.*

 If you found and prevented the malware, good job.
-If not, don't worry, it is part of the excercise.
+If not, don't worry, it is part of the exercise.

 The task is now to find the malware and reverse the damage it caused.
 Use the following files instead of the ones on your desktop, as the VM had no flag.